 Frequently Asked Questions

 That depends very much per vineyard.
-A wine that does no incur wood or bottle ageing ( Champagne or Piemonte for example), is ready around the spring after the harvest, typically the next April or May.
+A wine that does no undergo wood or bottle ageing before being ready ( Champagne or Piemonte for example), is ready around the spring after the harvest, typically the next April or May.
 For the other wines it can differ widely, from 18 months after harvest, to 2-3 years.
 This information is specified per vineyard under the wine description.

 For the remaining 80% of the production you get offered this amount of wine from either a neighboring vineyard (same estate and farmer, same conditions), or these amount of bottles from same vineyard but previous vintage ( if available), or we and the farmer refund you 80% of your money back.

 No. This is an experience, experience what it would feel with the burden, and the hassle of managing the all process, Be Sting without the sting!
 You adopt the vineyard, what you own is the production of that vineyard for that season.

 5. Is this for one season just or can I buy for more?

 Typically for one season, meaning, from the moment you buy you get to enjoy the access and the experience, up to the harvest time, that occurs typically mid-end September.
 But you want to go steady on one or more of the vineyards, please do contact us on firstname.lastname@example.org , we discuss with you your wishes and make and adequate offer.